oat-sa/devkit-lti1p3/doc/api.md

 ## HTTP endpoints

-You can find below the available API HTTP endpoints offered by the demo application.
+You can find below the available API HTTP endpoints offered by the development kit application.

 ### ltiResourceLinkRequest launch generation endpoint